-- 2. Deadlines: - a) Enter your book's title on the list before the autumn holidays.
+- 1. Deadlines: - a) Enter your book's title on the list before the autumn holidays.
 Otherwise a book will be chosen for you. - a) Hand in a copy of your report on the last weekday of January and file another copy in your dossier. - b) Make sure you read the book in English and avoid trouble, which means: write the report yourself.
-The thing is, you may be asked to talk or write about it spontaneously later on, e.g. in an exam.
+You may be asked to talk or write about it spontaneously later on, e.g. in an exam.

 Author: (type or fill in by hand)

 Title:

 published: (place, publishing house, year)

 Text Type: What sort of book is it?
-Circle or mark the right categories or add what is necessary)
+Circle or mark the righ t categories or add what is necessary)

 FICTION NON-FICTION

 novel / drama about / science fiction, detective story, love story / fantasy / satire / etc. history / science / politics / technology / sports / the economy / the environment

-Synopsis (200-300 words)
+Synopsis ( 200-300 words)

 fiction non-fiction

 Briefly say who does what, why, how, where and when.
 (Use the present tense.)
-Briefly say what information the book gives, if it is new, what the author wants readers to think or do.
+Briefly say what information the book gives, if it is new , what the author wants readers to learn, to think and/or to do.

-Finally say, what you personally like or dislike about it and why the class should read the book in class.
+know what she thinks.
+There are also a few minor character The Plot : Life is very peaceful until ers, e. g

-Finally say, what you personally like or dislike about it and why the class should read the book in class.
+Finally say, what you personally like or dislike about it and why or why not the class should read the book in class.

-This book has been reviewed for you by:

-(give your own name here)